 Could not create the Java virtual machine.

 Invalid initial heap size: -Xms1.5G

 Remember, this limit on heap space is due to windows operating system's own behavior.
 You can set maximum heap space, more than this size in Linux or Solaris.
 Though maximum heap size for 32 bit or 64 bit JVM will always be less than theoretical limit of addressable memory.
-By the way you can get this error due to many reasons, see How to fix
+By the way you can get this error due to many reasons, see How to fix for more details.

 Why Linux or Solaris allow more maximum heap size than windows for same, 32 bit JVM?